 Cristina Pato is a Galician bagpiper (gaita), a classical pianist, a writer and a passionate educator.
 Hailed as “a virtuosic burst of energy” by The New York Times, her professional life is devoted to teaching and performance that explores the role of the arts and sciences in society.
 Full bio

-Education is a critical part of Cristina’s personal and professional life.
-She serves as Learning Advisor for Silkroad, collaborating closely in planning residencies and educational activities, including the multi-year partnership with Harvard University.
-She has served as a panelist, mentor and faculty member in various projects Silkroad is developing with the Harvard Business School and the Harvard Graduate School of Education, including The Arts and Passion-Driven Learning summer institute for artists and educators.
-Her belief that the power of the arts in education benefits the ecosystem of society has led her to create her own multidisciplinary festival, and to contribute as a teacher and multidisciplinary educator with University of California Santa Barbara and Harvard University
+In addition to her work as a performing and recording musician, Cristina served as learning advisor for Silkroad, the organization founded by Yo-Yo Ma, collaborating closely in planning residencies and learning activities, including the multi-year partnership with Harvard University.
+She has served as a panelist, mentor and faculty member in various projects Silkroad developed with the Harvard Business School and the Harvard Graduate School of Education, including The Arts and Passion-Driven Learning Summer Institute for artists and educators.